Digital Coupon

 Design

-'Design' is the next step of the Digital Coupon Campaign creator.
 In this step, you set the appearance of the Coupon with your brand's colors and fonts and add your logo, icon, and a Strip image if you'd like.

-Template approach
+Selecting Template

 The template approach requires you to set up the template beforehand.
 Using templates simplifies the campaign creation process as you won't have to create a coupon from scratch.